 Post-Activity Recovery (15-20 minutes)

-• Apply within 30 minutes of finishing exercise for best results
+- Apply within 30 minutes of finishing exercise for more consistent observations

 What to Look for in a Combined Therapy Device